cdoublev/css/doc/parse/README.md

   >
   > Consume a token from `input`, and let `function` be a new function with its name equal the returned token’s value, and a value set to an empty list.

-`CSSStyleDeclaration` does not store CSS declarations for shorthands.
-The result of parsing a shorthand value must be expanded to a CSS declaration for each of its longhands.
-CSSOM is [rather hand-wavy](https://github.com/w3c/csswg-drafts/issues/6451) about this in the procedure for `CSSStyleDeclaration.setProperty()` and `CSSStyleDeclaration.cssText`.

----

-This quick overview raises a fundamental question about the result of *parse a CSS value* for `CSSStyleDeclaration.setProperty()`, or *parse a CSS declaration block* for `CSSStyleDeclaration.cssText`: **should they return a boolean, a transformed or mutated input, or something similar to the result of `RegExp.exec()`?**

-Their respective steps, *match `list` against the grammar for the property `property` in the CSS specification*, and *let `parsed declaration` be the result of parsing `declaration` according to the appropriate CSS specifications*, are not further defined, but both must imply these processings:

-  - searching for an arbitrary substitution in the list of component values
-  - matching the list of component values against a value definition, applying any specific rules for `property` or the productions in its value definition
-  - matching the list of component values against CSS-wide keywords and other declaration value substitutions
+The list is not specified as being transformed or returned from matching it against the grammar.
+However, some values like math functions and `<an+b>` must be parsed into a specific representation.

-[*Serialize a CSS value*](https://drafts.csswg.org/cssom-1/#serialize-a-css-value) only enforces idempotence, ie. `assert.equal(serialize(parse(input)), serialize(parse(serialize(parse(input)))))`, but some production rules make it hard to only store the original input, like math functions and `<an+b>`, which require to be parsed into specific representations.
-Furthermore, component value(s) must be associated the matched productions in some way, to later apply any specific serialization rule.
+Furthermore, while [*serialize a CSS value*](https://drafts.csswg.org/cssom-1/#serialize-a-css-value) only enforces idempotence, ie. `assert.equal(serialize(parse(input)), serialize(parse(serialize(parse(input)))))`, a component value must be associated the matched productions in order to apply its serialization rules.

 To overcome these challenges, this library defines the following requirements for the CSS parser:

-  - a component value and a list of component values must be implemented with a property assigned a list of the matched production(s) (learn more about the [data structure used to represent a CSS value](value-data-structure.md))
+  - component values must be implemented with a property assigned a list of the matched productions (learn more about the [data structure used to represent a CSS value](value-data-structure.md))
-  - the input list of component values must be replaced with the result of parsing against the grammar¹, in which omitted values² must be represented and component values must be sorted according to their position in the value definition
+  - the input list of component values must be replaced with the result of parsing against the grammar¹, representing omitted values and sorting component values according to their position in the value definition
   - production specific rules must be processed either before or after matching the value definition, to discard an invalid value according to the rule, or to create a specific representation of the input value

-¹ Therefore the result can be a single component value instead of a list, which is a deviation from *parse a CSS value* but *serialize a CSS value* somewhat handles this with *represent the value of the declaration as a list*, and this is an implementation detail that may change later.
+¹ Therefore the result can be a single component value instead of a list, which is a deviation from *parse a CSS value* but *serialize a CSS value* somewhat handles this with *represent the value of the declaration as a list*, which are implementation details.

-² Omitted values exist in value definitions containing a multiplier allowing zero or more occurrences, or a combination of `||` separated symbols.

 ## Parsing a style sheet

-CSS Syntax defines entry points and algorithms to use to produce a `CSSStyleSheet`:
+CSS Syntax defines entry points and algorithms to parse a style sheet and represent it with a `CSSStyleSheet`:

   > **3. Tokenizing and Parsing CSS**
   >